Daniel Nii Laryea

-Early life
+Early life and education

+Daniel Nii Ayi Laryea was born on 11 September 1987 in Accra, Ghana.

+Laryea attended Accra Academy, where he developed an interest in football and eventually became the school's first-choice goalkeeper.
+His experiences as a player influenced his decision to pursue a career in football officiating rather than competitive playing.

-Laryea was born on 11 September 1987 in Accra.
-He had his secondary education at the Accra Academy where he played football and later became the goalkeeper for the school's football team.
-He holds a bachelor of Science degree in Accounting from the University of Ghana Business School, and a degree in Physical Education from the University of Education, Winneba.
+He obtained a Bachelor of Science degree in Accounting from the University of Ghana Business School before earning a degree in Physical Education from the University of Education, Winneba.